doctordeon/testtwo/README.md

 3. There is no left-hand recursion, and no two rules begin the same way, so it is also pairwise disjoint.

-4. Grammar is not ambiguous
+4. Grammar is not ambiguous.
+The rules cannot be represented by more than one parse tree.  (proven in classroom example)

 5. The file TestTwo.java is a program that processes all of the lexemes in a given input file and produces a list of the tokens in order.